butterflyology/tidy_Baseball_Data/README.md

 7. 24 August - Cleaned code and centered figures.
 8. 28 August - Fixed figures in Ch.2, began work on Ch.7
 9. 4 October - Found error in code for Figure 5.2, began Ch.7, used the "tidyverse" package rather than a la carte packages.
+10 .
+13 October - Cleaned the RMarkdown code by setting global with opts_chunk$set